-Henry Solly and the Working Men’s Club and Institute Union.
-Founder of the Club and Institute Union and a great propagandist for clubs, Henry Solly provided a much needed conceptual clarity to the notion of club work.
-He also was an important advocate for the extension of working class political rights and helped to set up the Charity Organization Society.
+Founder of the Working Men’s Club and Institute Union and a great propagandist for clubs, Henry Solly provided a much needed conceptual clarity to the notion of club work.
+He also was an important advocate for the extension of working-class political rights and helped to set up the Charity Organization Society.

 For some years the struggle between natural inclination and obedience to parental purposes went on.
 He worked assiduously at the business by day, and got all the culture he could by night; fretted at his destiny, wrote tragedy, broke down in health, fell in love, and, above all, became (he says) ever more ‘conscious of intolerable disorder all around me, and an overpowering desire to right all the wrongs in the universe’ (The Inquirer 1903, quoted in Tremlett 1987: 8-9)